Local Area Hiking Resources

 and trails that offer abundant opportunities for safe, healthy walking.

-Here are a few of our favorites in addition to the Rivanna Trail,
+Here are a few of our favorites,

 selected because they offer beautiful scenery and cost nothing to visit.